deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

   even when WhatsApp, Signal, VPNs, and Tor fail.

-- **sovereign**: Members of a monastery (ethically barred from using "remote" accounts) run their own e-mail server with a chat-messenger that they accept as a gift (FOSS!).
+- **sovereign**: Members of a monastery (ethically barred from using "remote" accounts) run their own e-mail server with a chat-messenger that they accept as a gift (yay Free and Open Source Software, or FOSS).

-- **interoperable**: Anyone can chat even if the recipient doesn't have Delta Chat — it works with any e-mail address.
+- **interoperable**: Anyone can chat even if the recipient doesn't have the app — it works with any e-mail address.

 ### Why don't we promote our project more?

-Since the beginnings of Delta Chat in a small city north of Hamburg almost five years ago, we have posted little about these wonderful and diverse deployments and use cases.
+Since the beginnings of Delta Chat in a small city north of Hamburg almost five years ago, we have posted little about these wonderful and diverse ways people use the technology.
 We usually prefer to share completed app releases instead of pre-announcing or trying to create hype by boasting about users and growth.
-Avoiding popularity is not merely born out of humility, but realism as we can only address so much feedback and suggestions.
+Avoiding popularity is not merely born out of humility, but also realism as we can only address so much feedback and suggestions.
 If we are over capacity, feature requests and ideas turn into pressure and stress.